Myths About Suicide: Correcting Mental Health Stigma

 Talk openly and sensitively about mental illness, even your own.
 If you feel comfortable doing so it will inspire others to do the same and shatter the idea that mental illness should be concealed.

 Even if they’re doing really well, talk with your kids about their feelings and how they’re coping with the stresses of life.
 This sets the tone that it’s okay to talk about tough times and emotional challenges.

 If we all pitch in, we can live in a stigma-free world where everyone with mental illness feels supported to reach out for the help they deserve.

 If someone is depressed, it takes tremendous strength to talk about it and get help.
 Increasing our acceptance and showing encouragement to those who take this step can go a long way.
 Support is crucial if you or a loved one is depressed or contemplating suicide.
 Please know that there is help.
 Depression is treatable and there are many effective treatment options that will meet needs.
-If you or your child need immediate help due to having suicidal thoughts, go to your local emergency room immediately, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or you can reach the Crisis Text Line by texting “START” to 741-741.
+If you or your child need immediate help due to having suicidal thoughts, call or text the 988 Suicide & Crisis Lifeline at 988.
+If there is an immediate safety concern, call 911 or go the nearest emergency room.